webplatform/docs/html/global_attributes/index.md

 ---
 title: global attributes
+readiness: 'Not Ready'
+summary: 'HTML defines a set of attributes common to all HTML elements.'
 tags:
   - Basic
   - Pages
   - HTML
-readiness: 'Not Ready'
-summary: 'HTML defines a set of attributes common to all HTML elements.'
 uri: 'html/global attributes'

 ---
-# global attributes

-## Summary
+## <span>Summary</span>

 HTML defines a set of attributes common to all HTML elements.

-This page should document the HTML global attributes as defined in [http://dev.w3.org/html5/markup/global-attributes.html\#global-attributes](http://dev.w3.org/html5/markup/global-attributes.html#global-attributes)
+This page should document the HTML global attributes as defined in <http://dev.w3.org/html5/markup/global-attributes.html#global-attributes>

-### Attributes
+### <span>Attributes</span>

 accesskey
 :